JustFiesta/Basic-vim/README.md

 2. download plugin manager (vim-plug - check their repo)
 3. install plugins
 4. go to YouCompleteMe github repo and do step by step installation.

+### Additionally
+1. Create .vim folder in $HOME for other config and plugin files (especially when using YouCompleteMe)
+2. Make corresponding directiories: backup/, autoload/, colors/, plugged/

 ## Help from scratch
 * [some dood on YT](https://www.youtube.com/watch?v=yUU12SqX_sY)